memcached Hosting: Compare Hosting

 How can I contribute to Memcached?

-There are several ways you can contribute to Memcached.
+Memcached is an actively developed application, so there are several ways you can contribute to it.
 You can join discussions with other community members and developers via their mailing list or IRC channel.
 There are a number of technical conferences available for developers and users.
 You can also contribute to the Memcached Wiki site by emailing your suggestions or asking for editing access through the mailing list.

-Should any considerations be made before upgrading to a newer version of Memcached?
+What should I consider before upgrading to a new version of Memcached?

 While each release of Memcached is thoroughly tested, it is important to run a new release in a QA or dev environment first, then test it on a single server in production.
 If everything works fine, roll out to the rest of your servers one at a time.